Guide to Plagiarism, Research and Referencing

 Do Not:

-• Plagiarize or claim credit for work produced by AI tools without acknowledgment.
-Misrepresenting AI-generated content as your own undermines academic integrity.
+• Plagiarise or claim credit for work produced by AI tools without acknowledgment.